 Buying and owning a home—isn’t it part of the American dream?
 Not necessarily.
 Home ownership can be a joy and a significant financial move for some, but it can also be a drain on your time and wallet that holds you back from other dreams.
+The responsibilities of property management and maintaining property value amongst other things can be overwhelming for homeowners.

 Just like the move away from a single, life-long job with a pension toward more flexible career growth and opportunity building, there is growing awareness of the advantages of renting as a deliberate housing plan rather than a stopgap.